KannonZenetism/zenetism-field-physics/zenetism/mpx/all-life-first-principle.md

 ## 7. Common Objections

-### Objection 1: "This is impractical—humans must prioritize survival"
+### Objection 1: "This is impractical — humans must prioritize survival"

 **Response:**
 All-Life-First **does not** require self-sacrifice or species martyrdom.